Kay Schallenkamp: Emporia State University

 On August 1, 1997, Schallenkamp began as Emporia State University's 14th president, making her the first woman to head a Kansas Board of Regents school.
 During Schallenkamp's tenure at Emporia State, she reversed the decline enrollment from the past several years.
-Schallenkamp became most notable at Emporia State for creating a new graphic identity for Emporia State, including the "Power E", which is the current athletics logo for ESU.
+Schallenkamp became most notable at Emporia State for creating a new graphic identity for Emporia State, including the "Power E", which is the current athletics logo for Emporia State University.
 Schallenkamp also increased the ESU Foundation's endowment.
 In 2006, she left to become Black Hills State University's president.

 On February 16, 2018, Founders Day at Emporia State, 17th president Allison Garrett announced that the new residence hall – which will open in August 2019 – will be named after Schallenkamp.

 Black Hills State University

 On July 1, 2006, Schallenkamp began her second presidency as Black Hills State University's (BHSU) ninth president, and the university's first woman president.
 During Schallenkamp tenure at BHSU, the university increased enrollment rates, as well as graduation rates, established new academic programs, and increased funding.
 Schallenkamp also built and strengthened partnerships with the communities.
 Schallenkamp received an honorary doctorate, Doctor of Public Service, in June 2014 for her work at BHSU.
 Schallenkamp retired on June 30, 2014.